picoss/cvss/README.md

 Base metrics (AV,AC,PR,UI,S,C,I and A) must be defined.

-An undefined metric will throw the following error
+An undefined metric will throw the following error:
 ```php
 Symfony\Component\OptionsResolver\Exception\UndefinedOptionsException
 ```

-A missing metric will throw the following error
+A missing metric will throw the following error:
 ```php
 Symfony\Component\OptionsResolver\Exception\MissingOptionsException
 ```

-A wrong metric value will throw the following error
+A wrong metric value will throw the following error:
 ```php
 Symfony\Component\OptionsResolver\Exception\InvalidOptionsException
 ```